 2) The SPL required.
 This is how loud you want the sound to be at the distance specified.
 Some general levels are:

 - 95-110dB for heavy music

 3) The speaker sensitivity.
 This is not an indicator of how sensitive the main (human) speaker is, but rather a measurement of the sensitivity of the loudspeaker.
-It should be available in the specifications for the loudspeaker.
+It should be available in the specifications for the loudspeaker (see Understanding Speaker Sensitivity for more info).
 It is normally stated as the SPL measured 1 metre in front of the speaker with 1 watt of power driving the speaker.
 Hence the specification will read something like:

 4) Amplifier headroom.
 This is an allowance for the amplifier to cope with peaks without distortion.
+At least 3dB headroom is generally recommended.
 Note that for every 3dB allowance, the power requirement doubles.

-Note: these calculation are for “open-air” where there are no reflections from walls, ceiling and/or floors.
+Note: these calculations are for “open-air” where there are no reflections from walls, ceiling and/or floors.
 When reflections are present, the SPL losses can be reduced by up to 6dB.